MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### Files in on-premises OneDrive or MySites libraries

-If users' existing files are in on-premises SharePoint, OneDrive, or MySites, you can use the SharePoint Migration Tool to migrate the files to Office 365.
+If users' existing files are in on-premises SharePoint, OneDrive, or MySites, you can use the SharePoint Migration Tool to migrate the files to Microsoft 365.

 For detailed info about the SharePoint Migration Tool, see [How the SharePoint Migration Tool works](/sharepointmigration/how-the-sharepoint-migration-tool-works/).